Charlotte Hogg: Career

 Hogg began her career at the Bank of England as a graduate trainee from 1992 to 1994.
 From 1994 to 2001, she worked for McKinsey & Company in Washington, D.C., United States.
 She then moved to Morgan Stanley where she was managing director for Strategy and Planning between 2001 and 2007.
-From 2007 to 2008, she worked for the Morgan Stanley spin-off, Discover Financial Services.
+From 2007 to 2008, she worked for Discover Financial.

 In 2008, she returned to the United Kingdom to join Experian and was appointed a managing director with responsibility for the UK and Ireland operations.
 She moved to Santander UK in September 2011 as head of high street operations.
 In 2012, she earned £2.5  million.

 Bank of England

 In June 2013, she was selected as the Bank of England's first chief operating officer (COO) by new Governor Mark Carney.
 She took up the appointment on 1 July 2013.
 This made her the most senior female employee in the bank's history, and effectively the deputy to the Governor of the Bank of England.
 In that role, she was responsible for the day-to-day management of the bank, including human resources, finance, property, IT, and security, as part of Carney's efforts to streamline the institution.
 However, she had no policy making decisions as that falls to the Governor and Deputy Governor.
 As COO, she had the same status and received the same remuneration as a Deputy Governor.

-On 9 January 2017, it was announced that she had been appointed Deputy Governor (markets and banking) in succession to Minouche Shafik, while retaining her title as COO, making her a potential successor to Carney who planned to leave the Bank of England in 2019 after six years of his maximum possible statutory eight-year term.
+In January 2017, she was appointed Deputy Governor (markets and banking) in succession to Minouche Shafik, while retaining her title as COO.
 She took up the position on 1 March 2017.